Last Updated: December 17, 2022

 8. As you develop spring newsletter ideas, keep in mind a racial equity lens.
 News media and funding organizations have popularized this idea, but it is incredibly important if your area struggles with history and practice of racial discrimination and insensitivity.

 In addition to simple black-white-brown dynamics in your particular neighborhood, expand your thinking to whether your particular neighborhood is welcoming to immigrants, youth, women, LGBTQ individuals, or people of a different religion.
-Prejudices come in many forms, so be imaginative in the way that your newsletters and postings demonstrate your openness to all.
+Prejudices come in many forms, so be imaginative in the way that your newsletters and postings demonstrate what we hope will be your openness to all.
 Keep in mind that openness is highly related to community attachment, if you need to offer justification beyond the simple moral imperative.

 Sources for your articles include any university or community organization leaders specializing in these topics, as well as members of the minorities in question themselves.
 Try to go beyond the surface and the commonplace in an effort to bring real attention to any intolerance and cultural ignorance you see in your community or in your region.